shahriarin2012/CybrBee-Project1-Azure-WebApp-SecurityLab/README.md

 # CybrBee-Project1-Azure-WebApp-SecurityLab

+ ## Executive Summary ##
  This project delivers a hands-on, three-day cybersecurity lab experience, simulating the full lifecycle of deploying and securing a cloud-hosted web application.
 Designed for practical, enterprise-relevant skill development, the lab incorporates Azure services, SSL/TLS encryption, web application firewall configuration, and cloud security best practices.

 Day 1 focuses on foundational deployment.
 Participants create an Azure Web App, register a low-cost GoDaddy domain, and map it to Azure’s App Service.
 A Docker-based Cyber Blog Framework is deployed and customized with HTML to create a personalized cybersecurity blog containing original security articles.